Skip to content

 Learn How to Pronounce Nyhavn

-Quick Answer: The name Nyhavn is pronounced [ˈnyhaʊ̯n].
+Quick Answer: In Danish, the name Nyhavn is pronounced [ˈnyhaʊ̯n].

 (Listen to the audio above for the stress and intonation)